- Steam Theory

 Effect of Pressure and Temperature on the Density of Air/Steam

-For example, by clicking the 1.0 MPaG (145 psig) button on the above graph, we can see that air is heavier than steam at temperatures lower than 162°C (324 F), but lighter than steam at temperatures higher than that.
+For example, as the above graph shows, air is heavier than steam at temperatures lower than 162°C (324 F), but lighter than steam at temperatures higher than that.
 However at 2.0 MPaG (290 psig), the relationship between the densities of steam and air changes at 188°C (370 F).
 The densities of steam and air clearly vary depending on the temperature and partial pressures of the mixture.

 When configuring a system for proper air venting, it is important to realize that air vents cannot simply be installed on the top or bottom of equipment because of the varying densities of steam and air.
 Proper air venting can thus require more than one air vent depending on equipment configuration.